 The addition of yellow baling twine added an agricultural thread, representing the modern human impact on the river system.

-The program has seen students supported to learn about nationally recognised Wiradjuri artists.
-They have also been given opportunities to engage locally with arts, language, and culture.
+The program supported students to learn about nationally recognised Wiradjuri artists.
+It also provided them with opportunities to engage with local arts, language, and culture.